KiandaBPM/docs/content/docs/platform/connectors/_index.md

 If you have a data source that is not on the list above, you can use SOAP or REST to easily connect to your data source, go to [SOAP](/docs/platform/connectors/soap) or [REST](https://docs.kianda.com/docs/platform/connectors/rest/) for more information.

+If you are an experienced developer, you can also create your own **Custom connector** customising pre- and post-processing of queries, see [Custom connector](/docs/low-code/custom-connector).

 ## Viewing existing data sources ##

 Only those with the role **Administrator** or **Manage data sources** have access to the **Datasource management** function.
 To view any existing data sources: